binkley/wrong-place-wrong-time/homebrewery.md

 A
 > ### Thrilling and Dangerous Two-Player One-Shot Adventure for D&D 5e Based on _Fafhrd_ and _The Gray Mouser_ In Three Acts Set in Waterdeep, the _City of Splendor_

+## Introduction

+Welcome to _Wrong Place, Wrong Time_!
+Hail, and well met.

+This adventure draws inspiration from the legendary stories of **Fritz Leiber’s Fafhrd and the Gray Mouser**, and from the world of _Faerûn_, a campaign setting for D&amp;D 5e.
+You play the roles of **Gaffard**, a youthful barbarian from the icy wilds of the **Spine of the World**, and **The Fey Pouncer**, a subtle rogue from the far south, and adventure in **Waterdeep**, the _City of Splendors_.

+## Setting

+Within **Waterdeep’s** bustling **Dock Ward**, your heroes encounter danger, intrigue, and reward.

+Blending classic fantasy with city street gritty noir, you are fast friends alone in a new, sprawling city, and might encounter fights or opportunities.

+In this crossover, you’re playing as characters well-known in **Nehwon**, the world of Leiber’s creation, set in **Faerûn** for an adventure that promises danger, deception, and the new and unexpected.

 ## Introduction for Players

 Built atop a vast plateau along the northern Sword Coast, Waterdeep is a